cylc/cylc-admin/docs/proposal-spawn-on-d.md

 ### "cylc insert" not needed

-This one is pretty obvious.
-If you force trigger a task, it gets inserted automatically with prerequisites satisfied.
-(If needed for test purposes we could allow the trigger command to manipulate individual prerequisites?)
+In SoD, a forcibly-triggered task gets inserted automatically with prerequisites satisfied.
+(If needed for test purposes we could allow the trigger command to manipulate individual prerequisites?).
 Inserting tasks for other reasons does not really make sense in SoD.

+A major SoS use case was manual insertion of the first instance of a new task added to the suite definition mid-run.
+In SoD the first instance will automatically appear on demand.

 ### "cylc spawn" not needed

 This SoS niche command was used to make a task spawn its next-cycle successor, usually before removing the original.
 No analogous command is needed in SoD.

+### "cylc remove" not needed?

+In SoS removing tasks from the pool will effectively remove them from the running workflow because future instances won't be spawned.
+In SoD there's not much in the task pool, and:
+- Removing an active task doesn't make sense (the job is submitted or running already)
+- A removed partially satisfied waiting task would just get spawned again when the next prerequisite gets satisfied (however it would be stuck waiting on the original pre-removal outputs).
+And it would not prevent future instances getting spawned (tasks don't spawn their own successors on SoD).

 ### "cylc reset" not needed